 Student Wellbeing Connect

 Student Wellbeing Connect provides support for you to manage your own wellbeing and reach your goals.
-We recognise that that life can be difficult and sometimes we need help to navigate and find our way through it.
+We recognise that sometimes life alongside university can sometimes be difficult and we may need some help to navigate and find our way through it.

-We provide support for multiple situations where just seeing a counsellor or obtaining study adjustments with AccessAbility & Inclusion might not be enough to assist you in your situation, or you might need something slightly different.
+We provide support for multiple situations where just seeing a counsellor might not be enough to assist you in your situation, or you might need something slightly different.
 We can connect you with many different services both internal and external to the University that might be able to help you in your situation and act as a point of contact to help guide you through.
-Our team members are tertiary trained professionals with social work or psychology qualifications who hold vast experience in mental health and case management.
+Our team members are tertiary trained professionals with social work or psychology qualifications who hold vast experience in mental health and clinical case management.

 How do we work?